$J$-invariant of linear algebraic groups of outer type

-An analogous statement for groups of inner type was obtained in \cite{Zh} by the second author.
+Analogous statements for groups of inner type were obtained in \cite{Zh} by the second author.

 In our proofs we use inter alia the Rost invariant, Karpenko's upper motives, Fino's computations of the $J$-invariant of Hermitian forms, and Vishik's computations of the Chow rings of orthogonal Grassmannians.